 Sign a contract, pick up your computer, and go straight home.
 This is the beginning of the probationary period for many employees who start work at this time.
 Nothing pleasant to sit a bit like a castaway at home at the computer.
-However, working remotely during the trial period can also have its advantages, as Adéla Šmahajová, a new reinforcement at LMC, noticed.
-In addition, we have 5 tips to help you get through the somewhat lonely months at work.
+However, working remotely during the trial period can also have its advantages, as Adela Smahajova, a new reinforcement at LMC noticed.
+Besides, we have 5 tips to help you get through the somewhat lonely months at work.

 This involves transferring know-how to clients, identifying and addressing their needs.
 “Unfortunately, I couldn’t sit next to a more experienced colleague to listen to her communicate with customers,” the young woman admits.
 However, as part of the training, she at least listened to some recorded calls and completed an online business skills course provided by her employer.

-All communication in the company took place and still takes place mainly through MS Teams or through the chat channel Slack.
-Both tools were already experienced by the employees at the time of Adél’s entry into the company, which was an advantage, they reacted flexibly through them.
-Adéla had experience only with the platform for video calls, she had to learn to communicate in slack.
+All communication in the company took place and still takes place mainly through MS Teams or the chat channel Slack.
+Both tools were already experienced by the employees at the time of Adel’s entry into the company, which was an advantage, they reacted flexibly through them.
+Adela had experienced only with the platform for video calls, she had to learn to communicate in slack.

 Know who to contact